 Wildland Fire: Several State/Federal units are experiencing major fires which have the potential to exhaust all resources, while numerous new fires and/or resource commitments continue to occur.
-Most, if not all, the resources within the MACC dispatch footprint are committed.
-As resources become available, they are immediately reassigned to other incidents.
-The majority of
+Most, if not all, the resources within the MACC service area are committed.
+As resources become available they are immediately reassigned to other incidents.
+The majority of support is coming from outside of the local area.
+No improvement in the weather is predicted for at least 72 hours.